whitemag313/DevOps_online_Kharkiv_2022_1/readme.md

 As a first I created private repo with master branch.
-On the next step were created 3 branches:
+On the next steps were created 3 branches:
 1. develop - created index.html;
 2. images - added 2 images and added them in index.html;
 3. style - added style1.css and also added in index.html;